Skip to main content

 Deploy the Langflow development environment on Kubernetes

-The Langflow Integrated Development Environment (IDE) Helm chart is designed to provide a complete environment for developers to create, test, and debug their flows.
-It includes both the API and the UI.
+The Langflow integrated development environment (IDE) Helm chart is designed to provide a complete environment for developers to create, test, and debug their flows.
+It includes both the Langflow API and visual editor.

 Prerequisites